jonathanfischer97/juliadoc-mcp/README.md

   "mcpServers": {
     "juliadoc": {
       "command": "npx",
-      "args": ["-y", "@jonathanfischer97/server-juliadoc"]
+      "args": [
+        "-y",
+        "@jonathanfischer97/server-juliadoc"
+      ],
+      "env": {
+        "JULIA_PROJECT": "/path/to/your/julia/project"
       }
     }
   }
+}
 ```

+The server will use:
+- Your specified Julia project if `JULIA_PROJECT` is set in the config
+- The default global Julia environment if no project is specified
-The server will use your system's default Julia installation and package depot.
-Make sure Julia is installed and accessible from your `PATH`.
+- Your system's default Julia installation (must be accessible in PATH)

 ## Development